Error-331/code_tests/docs/bible/links.md

 Hold Fast - September 19 (Perseverance is paramount to our faith; It is patience that endures: a fruit of the Spirit; It is faith that prevails by not giving up or giving in);

+Confident Trust - September 20 (Where there is dread in your heart, may you feel the sweet relief of God's faithful love wrapping your heart in his peace);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;